-- 30. The PCC CFO and DCC shall ensure the provision of an effective internal audit service. - 31.
+- 30. The PCC CFO, DCC and CC CFO shall ensure the provision of an effective internal audit service. - 31.
 The PCC and CC shall ensure that internal auditors have the authority to: - Access premises at all reasonable times. - Access all assets, records, documents, correspondence, control systems and appropriate personnel. - Receive any information and explanation considered necessary concerning any matter under consideration. - Require any staff to account for cash, stores or any other asset under their control. - Access records belonging to third parties, such as contractors, when required.
 This shall be achieved by including an appropriate clause in all contracts. - 32.
-Any instances where the CC considers it inappropriate for internal audit to have the access detailed above, such as items considered to be of a sensitive operational nature, are to be confirmed with the PCC Chief Executive and PCC CFO. - 33.
-The PCC CFO and the DCC, taking advice from internal audit and after consulting with the PCC and CC and external auditor, are responsible for ensuring an annual audit plan is prepared.
-The plan is to take account of the characteristics and relative risks of the activities involved. - 34.
-The PCC CFO and the DCC (having consulted with the CC CFO) shall submit the annual internal audit plan to the Audit Panel for consideration prior to the start of the forthcoming financial year. - 35.
-The PCC CFO and DCC shall consider and respond promptly to recommendations in audit reports and ensure that any agreed actions arising from audit recommendations are carried out in a timely and efficient manner. - 36.
-New systems for maintaining financial records or records of assets, or significant changes to existing systems, are discussed with and agreed by the PCC CFO and internal audit prior to implementation. - 37.
-Internal audit shall provide an annual report to the Audit Panel summarising activities and findings for the year.
-This shall include an opinion on the effectiveness of the systems of internal control to support the Annual Governance Statement.

-- 38. The PCC CFO shall be notified immediately of any suspected fraud, theft, irregularity, improper use or misappropriation of property or resources.
+Any instances where the CC considers it inappropriate for internal audit to have the access detailed above, such as items considered to be of a sensitive operational nature, are to be confirmed with the PCC Chief Executive and relevant CFO. - 33.
+The PCC CFO, DCC and CC CFO, taking advice from internal audit and after consulting with the PCC and CC and external auditor, are responsible for ensuring an annual internal audit plan is prepared.
+The plan is to take account of the characteristics and relative risks of the activities involved and is presented to JIAC. - 34.
+The PCC CFO, DCC and CC CFO shall submit the annual internal audit plan to the Audit Committee for consideration prior to the start of the forthcoming financial year. - 35.
+The PCC CFO, DCC and CC CFO shall consider and respond promptly to recommendations in audit reports and ensure that any agreed actions arising from audit recommendations are carried out in a timely and efficient manner. - 36.
+New systems for maintaining financial records or records of assets, or significant changes to existing systems, are discussed with and agreed by the CC CFO, in liaison with the PCC CFO and internal audit prior to implementation. - 37.
+Internal audit shall provide an annual report to the Audit Committee summarising activities and findings for the year.
+This shall include an opinion on the effectiveness of the systems of internal control to support the Annual Governance Statement. - 38.
+Both CFOs shall be notified immediately of any suspected fraud, theft, irregularity, improper use or misappropriation of property or resources.
 Pending investigation and reporting, PCC CFO, CC CFO, senior managers should take all necessary steps to prevent further loss and to secure records and documentation against removal or alteration.
-Investigation of internal financial irregularities shall be conducted as detailed below: - PCC CFO shall agree any further investigative process.
+Investigation of internal financial irregularities shall be conducted as detailed below:

+• The relevant CFO shall agree any further investigative process.
 This may include disciplinary, criminal proceedings and/or dismissal.